fsprojects/fantomas/docs/docs/contributors/Prepare Context.md

 Take our `//comment b` for example, we will assign it to the `SynExpr_Ident` node.

 There are different strategies to assign the trivia to a `TriviaNode`, these can be found in the `Trivia` module.
-Once we know that the code comment along to the ident, we store this information in a `TriviaInstruction`.
+Once we know that the code comment belongs to the ident, we store this information in a `TriviaInstruction`.

 ```fsharp
 {